 Thinkorswim is run as a desktop application and has dozens of charts that stream real-time market data, 300+ customizable technical studies (the highest of all the online stock brokers), and is embedded with CNBC TV, heat-mapping, stock scanners, back testing, and a virtual trading platform – a beloved feature for new users who can experience what it’s like to trade without losing a penny.
 Thinkorswim is very well known in the industry and it is considered one of the best technologies traders can get their hands on today – it’s super easy to use and every feature and tool it has is available with nothing more than a click.

-- E*Trade: $6.95 flat free trade plan; $500 minimum deposit.
-E*Trade is largely recognized by its humorous television commercials, and while it is not the most affordable, it markets to a large audience and therefore maintains a valuable customer-oriented presence similar to Scottrade.
+- E*TRADE: $0 trade fee; $0 minimum deposit.
+E*Trade is largely recognized by its humorous television commercials and it markets to a large audience and therefore maintains a valuable customer-oriented presence.

-- Merrill Edge: $6.95 flat free trade plan; $0 minimum deposit.
-Owned by Bank of America since 2010, Merrill Edge is affordable and would be beneficial for those who already have various BoA accounts.
+- Merrill Edge: Owned by Bank of America since 2010, Merrill Edge is affordable and would be beneficial for those who already have various BoA accounts.

-- Trade King: $4.95 flat free trade plan; $0 minimum deposit.
-TradeKing has gone through several evolutions since its formation in 2005.
+- Ally Invest: Ally Invest has gone through several evolutions since its formation in 2005.
 It has now emerged as a formidable competitor with affordable rates that are attractive to new investors.

 What Others Are Saying